 I tried every technique I could find on the web to try to fix my bad trackpad button – from sliding paper through the gap around button, to MacBook disassembly and vacuuming everything.
 Nothing made it better.
 My MacBook was fairly unusable, and getting worse.

 After endless frustration, I prematurely started shopping for a replacement trackpad.
 If you need a new trackpad (or keyboard, for that matter), you need a new “MacBook top case” which includes both the trackpad and the keyboard.
 Happily, a top case can be purchased through Amazon for less than $100.
-But that wasn't actually necessary in the end!
+But replacing the trackpad wasn't actually necessary!
 Read on...

 Given that my Macbook was a bit useless, I decided to get an early start in disassembly.
 One of the first steps of disassembling a MacBook is to remove the battery.
 And almost immediately I discovered the real fix for the mushy MacBook trackpad button.
 Because immediately after I removed the battery, I noticed that the button’s action was much more normal.